 Massage up and down to cover the whole head for at least ten minutes.

-Turn the head downwards between your knees while massaging to encourage more blood flow; always use the tips of the fingers, not the nails, to avoid scratching the scalp.
-There are also various massage tools you can use if you prefer.
+Turn the head downwards between your knees while massaging to encourage more blood flow.
+Always use the tips of the fingers, not the nails, to avoid scratching the scalp.
+You can also use various massage tools if you prefer.

 Take your time.
 Hair and scalp massages are relaxing and reduce stress.
 Hair issues often stem from anxiety and are stress-related.
 Simply taking ten minutes daily to unwind and relax while massaging the head can profoundly affect your appearance and feelings.